zaza0209/GEERL/rebuttal_cs.md

 * Regarding Theorem 1, the operator in of equation (5) is non-smooth.
 Does this pose any challenges for statistical inference?
 Are there any assumptions needed to address the non-regularity [1, 2]?

   This is another excellent comment.
-Here, similar to We adopt the uniquess assumption (A3) and the marginal assumption to address this challenge.
+In response:

+  - First, it does pose challenges for statistical inference, particularly in nonregular cases where the optimal policy is not unique.
+This issue arises because the estimated optimal policy may not converge; instead, it might oscillate among multiple optimal policies.
+Such variability introduces additional uncertainties that are particularly challenging to quantify.

+  - Here, similar to the work https://arxiv.org/pdf/1406.0764, we assume the optimal policy is unique to rule out non-regularity (see Assumption (A3) the supplementary material).

 * Regarding Theorem 2, first it seems that the regret is not properly defined, but only appears in the proof of Theorem 2 in the appendix.
 The value functions have not been defined either.
 In addition, the type of regret being discussed is unclear.
 It seems the focus is on simple regret, not cumulative regret, but this should be explicitly stated.
 Whichever is being addressed, it is important to connect the theoretical results to existing literature.
 For example, if the variance of $\beta$ is plugged in, what is the regret?
 How does the regret scale with key factors such as the dimension of the state space, episode length, and number of episodes?